 How does Adoption Leave work for surrogate parents?

-Surrogate parents are parents who will act as parent for the child but will not be biologically related.
-It works the same as standard adoption leave, with a few exceptions.
+Surrogate parents are parents who will act as adoptive parent for the child but will not be biologically related.
+Rules for a surrogacy arrangement work the same as standard adoption leave, with a few exceptions.

 To be eligible, you must: